BetterDiscord/docs/docs/themes/concepts/performance.md

 ### Animations & Transitions

 This section may feel a little more obvious than the last, but having more animations can lead to a drop in performance.
-More animations means more calculations for the users computer to handle and more rendering for it to deal with.
+More animations mean more calculations for the user's computer to handle and more rendering for it to deal with.
 The same can be said for transitions.
-This is usually not as bad when the user has a dedicated GPU and they have hardware acceleration enabled, but this is definitely not the case for all users.
+This is usually not as bad when the user has a dedicated GPU, and they have hardware acceleration enabled, but this is definitely not the case for all users.
 What's worse, is that web rendering doesn't always get put onto the dedicated GPU even if it exists and hardware acceleration is on.
 There are some ways to try and trick it though that we'll go over in the next section.

 ## Optimizations